 This writing workshop course focuses on creative writing written in Hawai'i Creole English, known in Hawai'i as pidgin.
 The bulk of the course is a workshop in which writing exercises/modeling lead students to create a portfolio of original work-poetry, fiction, or non-fiction-for analysis, feedback, and revision; a significant portion of each text must be in pidgin so some facility with pidgin is required.
-The course is offered credit/no credit.
+May be taken as CR/NC.
 (DA)